 History of Air Quality in West Michigan

 The United States Environmental Protection Agency (EPA) and the state of Michigan together share responsibility for implementing federal Clean Air Act requirements.
-In this capacity, the Michigan Department of Environmental Quality (MDEQ) monitors air pollution levels and works with local community government and planning agencies to develop attainment plans that bring areas in violation of air quality standards into compliance.
+In this capacity, the Michigan Department of Environment, Great Lakes, & Energy (EGLE) monitors air pollution levels and works with local community government and planning agencies to develop attainment plans that bring areas in violation of air quality standards into compliance.

 The 1-Hour Standard